Who Impacts Public Safety

 The city council in the past has undertaken initiatives related to policing and community safety.
 In 2006, the city of Minneapolis declared youth violence a public health crisis.
 The mayor and city council gathered 30 community leaders and experts to form a Youth Violence Steering Committee to create a comprehensive Blueprint for Action to Prevent Youth Violence.
 Other actions by the city council include review of internal police audits to increase use of body cameras, the creation of a workgroup to review the impact of off-duty work on officers and a ban on chokeholds by Minneapolis police officers.

-On June 26th, the city council voted to dismantle and replace the Minneapolis Police Department with a Department of Community Safety and Violence Protection.
-This came in the wake of the killing of George Floyd in South Minneapolis in May and three days of community protest and rioting that erupted and developed into a call to defund the Minneapolis Police Department.
+On June 26, 2020, the city council voted to dismantle and replace the Minneapolis Police Department with a Department of Community Safety and Violence Protection.
+This came in the wake of George Floyd’s murder in South Minneapolis in May followed by days of community protest and rioting that developed into a call to defund the Minneapolis Police Department.
 A second city council vote created a draft charter amendment to accomplish this change, and the council sent that amendment to the Charter Commission for review and inclusion on the fall 2020 ballot.
 The Charter Commission rejected the amendment as “flawed” and called for further study.

 On November 27, 2020, the council introduced an amendment to the mayor's budget that moved more money and community engagement programs from the police department to the Office of Violence Prevention and other departments, and decreased the authorized size of the police department by 138 officers.
 On December 9th, the council approved its budget, which restored the number of authorized police officers to 888 and moved $8 million more from the department.
 The budget then went back to the mayor for approval.

-In January of 2021, three council members proposed another charter amendment which would create a new city Department of Public Safety “to provide public safety services including law enforcement,” and remove the police department from under exclusive control of the mayor.
-The amendment was sent to the Charter Commission for review.
-The Charter Commission intends to finish their review in May of 2021 and send the amendment back to the council.
+In January of 2021, three council members proposed another charter amendment which would create a new city Department of Public Safety “to provide public safety services including law enforcement,” and to remove the police department from under exclusive control of the mayor.
+The Council later dropped this amendment in favor of an amendment proposed by Yes 4 Minneapolis and supported by citizen petition.

 For more information on how the Minneapolis City Council and the mayor are responding in the wake of the Floyd tragedy and reimagining public safety, see Efforts to Reimagine.